j-quelly/gscp/readme.md

 - [x] ability to migrate and seed the production db
 - [x] test remote is working
 	- [x] memcache removed temporarily, set to file
+- [x] put api in a subdomain [11/18/2016]
+	- [x] check that remote is still working [11/18/2016]
 - [ ] look into security concerns with using JWT on client side
 - [ ] setup cache
 	- [ ] confirm there is no issue with memcached
 	- [ ] may need php_memcache.dll and memcached service
 	- [ ] othewise switch to redis?
-- [ ] check that remote is still working
-- [ ] put api in a subdomain

 ### Issues
 - [x] TestCase.php jwtAuthTest() method invalid headers [11/5/2016]
 - [x] remove namespace from routes.php [11/8/2016]
 - [x] debug issues with entrust [11/11/2016]
-- [ ] token invalidate seems to not be working.. need a test for this
 - [x] assigning roles has somehow broken...
 [11/15/2016]
-- [ ] there is an issue validating email length with all controllers
+- [x] there is an issue validating email length with all controllers [11/18/2016]
+- [ ] token invalidate seems to not be working.. need a test for this
+- [ ] production is not parsing JWT